sefeder/liri-node-app/README.md

 This app utilizes node.js backend code and several different backend packages to create a "Siri-like" assistant that responds to 4 different command line inputs: my-tweets, movie-this, spotify-this-song, and do-what-it-says

+### Necessary before use:
+    1) Make sure to run npm install in the command line
+    2) Must have your own .env file with your own keys for spotify and twitter

 ### Technology Used:

     node.js